whpjy/TCRE/README.md

 # TCRE

-This repository contains codes for the paper:"Task-Collaboration Representation Enhanced Joint Extraction Model for Element and Relationship"
+This repository contains codes for the paper "Task-Collaboration Representation Enhanced Joint Extraction Model for Element and Relationship"

 ## Model Overview